dalisaydavid/squares-club/README.md

 ### Run the Game
-You can find separate executables for the Client and Server for each platform here: https://urodela.itch.io/squares-club.
+You can find separate executables for the Client on each platform here: https://urodela.itch.io/squares-club.
+You can find the Server.pck file there as well.

 ### Development